Classical Education in a Relativist World (excerpt)

-Revisiting the Philological Approach to Foreign Language Study
+Revisiting the Philological Approach to Language Study

-by Gabrielle Anderson
+by Gabriela Anderson

 ‘To study the uses of a language not only in its past or its present forms, but as something that is continuously changing, continually moving from the past through the present and into the future, turns out to be a fundamentally interdisciplinary task.”